-In the South Atlantic region, SAV is found primarily in the states of Florida and North Carolina where environmental conditions are ideal for their propagation.
+In the South Atlantic region, SAV is found primarily in the states of Florida and North Carolina where environmental conditions are more favorable than in South Carolina and Georgia .
 The distribution of SAV habitat is indicative of its importance to economically important fisheries: in North Carolina, total coverage is estimated to be 130,000 acres (Deaton et al. 2010); in Florida, the nearshore seagrass coverage is estimated to be 2.2 million acres with an additional 2-3 million acres offshore in the Gulf of Mexico (Yarbro and Carlson, 2013).